Randomness as Reference: Benchmark Metric for Optimization in Engineering: Introduction

 The second cornerstone of rigorous benchmarking lies in the metrics used to evaluate and compare the performance of optimization algorithms.
 Whereas benchmark suites specify the problems to be solved, performance metrics establish the standards by which outcomes are interpreted.
 Conventional measures, such as objective value convergence curves or best-found objective value, are often insufficient for expensive, real-world engineering optimization, where robustness, efficiency, and problem conditioning can be as critical as accuracy itself.
 This limitation highlights the need for nuanced and informative performance indicators that capture the multifaceted behavior of algorithms under realistic conditions.

-To bridge this gap, we propose a benchmark suite designed to closely mirror real-world engineering optimization scenarios.
-This benchmark aims to provide a reliable tool for evaluating the practical capabilities of the most promising optimization methods and their numerous variants that have emerged over the past few decades.
-As a result, we have developed a novel framework specifically tailored for benchmarking optimization techniques on real-variable, bounded, unconstrained engineering problems.
+To bridge this gap, we propose a benchmark suite designed to closely mirror real-world engineering optimization scenarios and to provide a reliable tool for evaluating the practical capabilities of the most promising optimization methods and their numerous variants that have emerged over the past few decades.
+The developed framework is specifically tailored for benchmarking optimization techniques on real-variable, bounded, unconstrained engineering problems.
 In addition, we introduce novel evaluation methodologies that move beyond traditional performance metrics, offering deeper insights into algorithmic behavior and practical utility.

 To implement this framework, we leverage Indago, a publicly available open source Python module for numerical optimization that has been developed and maintained by the authors since 2019.
 Indago incorporates a collection of modern optimization methods for real fitness function optimization over continuous domains.
 While initially designed for in-house research and educational purposes, Indago has since found wide application in various engineering fields.